 Complexity

 The more web pages a site has, the more complex its SEO strategy.
-While many traditional SEO strategies work for enterprise businesses at a larger scale, the approach is more complex.
+While many traditional SEO strategies work for enterprise businesses on a larger scale, the approach is more complex.

 On the flip side, SEO issues also become more complex at scale.
 For instance, duplicate or thin content may be a problem on small business websites, but it’s fairly simple to fix.